 How Do Solar Panels Work?

 It only takes about 8.5 minutes for the sun’s photons, particles that carry energy, to travel 93 million miles to Earth.
-When those photons hit solar panels, the energy is converted into usable electricity that powers more homes and businesses every year.
-Yet understanding how solar panels work isn’t as simple as it sounds.
-Before you contact Vision Solar to schedule installation, take a closer look at the science behind the solar panels that make green, renewable energy possible.
+When those photons reach our solar panels, the energy is converted into usable electricity that powers more homes and businesses every year.
+However, understanding how solar panels work is not as simple as it may seem.
+Before you contact Vision Solar to schedule installation, take a closer look at the science behind your solar panels that make green, renewable energy possible.

 The Power of Photovoltaic Cells

-Solar cells, or photovoltaic (PV) cells, are among the solar panel’s most important components.
-PV cells are made with several types of materials, such as monocrystalline silicon, polycrystalline silicon, and thin film, and are manufactured with a positive and negative layer to mimic the electric field of a battery.
+Solar cells, or photovoltaic (PV) cells, are the most important components of your panels.
+PV cells are made with several types of materials, such as monocrystalline silicon, polycrystalline silicon, and thin film.
+They are manufactured with a positive and negative layer to mimic the electric field of a battery.
 This allows PV cells to serve as semiconductors that capture the photons from sunlight and transform them into direct current (DC) electricity.
 In short, the more solar panels in a system, the more power it generates.

 Innovative Inverter Technology

 After the PV cells convert the sun’s photons into DC electricity, your solar panel system’s inverter steps in.
-It takes that DC electricity and converts it into alternating current (AC) electricity, the form of power that a majority of home appliances utilize.
-The inverter is also an integral piece of the solar panel system’s ability to monitor information such as energy production and voltage, as well as protect against ground faults.
-It all adds up to each of your solar panels performing to its highest capability.
+The inverter takes the DC electricity and converts it into alternating current (AC) electricity.
+AC electricity is the form of power that a majority of home appliances utilize.
+The inverter is also an integral piece of the solar panel system’s ability to monitor information, such as energy production and voltage, as well as protect against ground faults.
+With all of this, your panels are performing at their highest capabilities.

 Once the inverter has produced AC electricity and sends that usable power to the outlets in your home, there is almost always excess energy leftover.
 When this is the case, your solar panels stream that extra electricity to your electric grid, where it is stored for use elsewhere.
 Homeowners then receive a credit from their energy company for the excess electricity being stored in the grid.
 This process is called net metering, also known as net energy metering (NEM).